 - Write or draw, even if it’s purposeless doodling

 - Rub, handle, or play with a polished stone, soft or rough piece of cloth, beads, or a chain

 - Stretch, massaging specific muscles that you know need to loosen up

 - Put a piece of hard candy or something crunchy in your mouth and do some quick chomping

-- Grab a pen and click away to your heart’s content
+- Grab a pen and click away to your heart’s desire

 - Count something: floor or ceiling tiles, cars, people

 - Make sustained low-pitched humming sounds

 So there you have it.
 Now, that’s only 21 “grounders.”
-Surely you know there are many more, so find a handful you can rely upon.
+Surely you know there are many more.
+Get creative.

-Most anyone enduring PTSD, trauma, an anxiety disorder, depression, or bipolarity knows how scary it is when being in the moment is no longer a happening thing.
+Most anyone enduring trauma, PTSD, an anxiety disorder, depression, or bipolar disorder knows how unsettling it is when being in the moment feels threatening.

-I encourage you to find grounding techniques that work well for you, and practice the heck of ’em.
-‘Cause you just never know when they’ll come in handy…
+I encourage you to find grounding techniques that work well for you – and practice them.
+You just never know when they’ll come in handy.

-Hey, there are hundreds of Chipur mood and anxiety-related articles available just for you.
-Please check-out the titles.
+There are tons of Chipur mood and anxiety info and inspiration articles waiting for you.
+Please check out the titles.